 The initial meeting will focus on learning about why you have decided to seek therapy.
 Sometimes, I find that the couple may be there different reasons, which is okay.

-We will not only talk about the present, but explore each person’s family of origin.
+We will also explore each person’s family of origin.
 How did the family express difficult emotions?
 How was conflict handled?
 What was the quality of your parent’s marriage?

-Similar to individual therapy, talking about personal problems is difficult.
+Similar to individual therapy, talking about personal problems can be difficult.
 Once a couple decides to try marital therapy they may be feeling vulnerable and uncertain about the state of their marriage.
 I understand this, and do my best to make each person feel supported and validated.

 It’s Therapeutic Coaching